Fatpandac/arthas/site/docs/en/doc/tt.md

 `-w, --watch-express` watch the time fragment by ognl express.

-- You can used all variables in [fundamental fields in expressions](advice-class.md) for the watch express。
+- You can used all variables in [fundamental fields in expressions](advice-class.md) for the watch express.

 ```bash
 [arthas@10718]$ tt -t demo.MathGame run -n 5